 For some, asking for help with anything is difficult.
 Maybe you’re embarrassed or feel like you’ll be exposed as a failure.
 For others, admitting they need help feels like a sign of weakness.
 Depending on your upbringing and surroundings, you might have been conditioned to avoid displaying any such signs at all costs.

 When the problem you need help with is addiction, additional factors come into play.
 What will people think about you or your family?
 Will you lose your job?
 These fears can lead people to come up with a variety of excuses to delay seeking treatment.
-Let’s look at the seven most common excuses drug addicts use to avoid rehab and how you can overcome them.
+Let’s look at 7 of the most common excuses drug addicts use and how you can overcome them.

-This is probably the number one excuse used by people struggling with addiction.
+This is probably the #1 excuse used by people struggling with addiction.
 Denial is a powerful thing.
 Those fears we mentioned earlier can work in the back of your mind to keep you from confronting the reality of your situation.

 Be real with yourself.
 Is your habit causing negative consequences in personal relationships, at work or with your health?
 Have you tried to stop or even just reduce how often you use only to fall back into the same destructive routine?
 These are signs that you need help.